-The following picture shows both the fine scenery on show and how close to the edge the track is located.
+The following picture shows both the fine scenery and how close to the edge the track is located.

 The walk meanders towards Nun’s beach, a beautiful bay accessible only by boat or by abseiling down the cliffs.

-Having rounded Kerry Head, and the Dingle Peninsula now visible, the Wild Atlantic Way re-joins the R551 at Ballyheigue, another seaside resort where the extensive sandy beach of several miles in length joins with the historically important Banna Beach to its south.
+Having rounded Kerry Head, and with the Dingle Peninsula now visible, the coast road re-joins the R551 at Ballyheigue.
+This is another seaside resort where the extensive sandy beach of several miles in length joins with the historically important Banna Beach to its south.
 Walking this conjoined sandy expanse has been recommended.
 Logistically, this would mean leaving the car in Ballyheigue and returning by taxi from Banna.

-A more detailed account of Roger Casement and Banna Beach can be found in my Rebels and Railways post.
+A more detailed account of Roger Casement and Banna Beach can be found in my 1916 Rising in Kerry post.

 Continuing into Ardfert, the town’s most striking architectural feature is its cathedral which was once a monastic settlement of St. Brendan.
-I won’t describe how to exit Ardfert as its one-way system is the Irish equivalent of the Bermuda triangle.
-My only advice is to follow the excellent Wild Atlantic Way (south) signs which lead to the village of Fenit.
+For the coast road, follow the Wild Atlantic Way (south) signs which lead to the village of Fenit.

-And so my great tour of North Kerry comes to an end.
-I rigidly stuck to the official Wild Atlantic Way road but feel free to veer off-track.
-Listowel isn’t on the official route but given its influence in North Kerry and nationally from a literary perspective I simply couldn’t omit a mention and recommend it for a stopover particularly during Writers’ Week.
-Besides, one-fifth of my previous Wild Atlantic Way blog post on Famous Kerry People is dedicated to its most well-known son, writer John B Keane.
+And so my tour of North Kerry comes to an end.
+I rigidly stuck to the coast road but feel free to veer off-track.
+Listowel isn’t on the coastal route but given its influence in North Kerry and nationally from a literary perspective I couldn’t omit a mention.
+I recommend Listowel for a stopover particularly during the Writers’ Week Literary Festival.

-An excellent companion to my grand tour is North Kerry Landscape, by Bernadette Tarrant and Gráinne O’Connell.
-Well-researched with a clear layout the book details the history behind my tour sights plus much more including a piece by writer Bryan MacMahon stating that Tarrant & O’Connell’s publication “should make us far richer in mind, proud also – and enable us to identify with the fortunes and misfortunes, the elations and griefs, the legends and wondertales of the countryside that surrounds us”.
+An excellent companion to the tour is North Kerry Landscape, by Bernadette Tarrant and Gráinne O’Connell.
+Well-researched with a clear layout the book details the history behind the tour sights plus much more.
+It includes a piece by writer Bryan MacMahon stating that Tarrant & O’Connell’s publication “should make us far richer in mind, proud also – and enable us to identify with the fortunes and misfortunes, the elations and griefs, the legends and wondertales of the countryside that surrounds us”.